srcmaxim/coursera-parallel-concurrent-distributed-in-java/CONCURRENT.md

 Another definition of monitor is a thread-safe class, object, or module that uses wrapped mutual exclusion in order to safely allow access to a method or variable by more than one thread.
 The defining characteristic of a monitor is that its methods are executed with mutual exclusion: At each point in time, at most one thread may be executing any of its methods.
 By using one or more condition variables it can also provide the ability for threads to wait on a certain condition (thus using the above definition of a "monitor").
 For the rest of this article, this sense of "monitor" will be referred to as a "thread-safe object/class/module".

-1.3 Unstructured Locks
+## 1.3 Unstructured Locks

 Lecture Summary: In this lecture, we introduced unstructured locks (which can be obtained in Java by creating instances of ReentrantLock()), and used three examples to demonstrate their generality relative to structured locks.
 The first example showed how explicit lock() and unlock() operations on unstructured locks can be used to support a hand-over-hand locking pattern that implements a non-nested pairing of lock/unlock operations which cannot be achieved with synchronized statements/methods.
 The second example showed how the tryLock() operations in unstructured locks can enable a thread to check the availability of a lock, and thereby acquire it if it is available or do something else if it is not.
-The third example illustrated the value of read-write locks (which can be obtained in Java by creating instances of ReentrantReadWriteLock()), whereby multiple threads are permitted to acquire a lock L in “read mode”, L.readLock().lock(), but only one thread is permitted to acquire the lock in “write mode”, L.writeLock().lock().
+The third example illustrated the value of read-write locks (which can be obtained in Java by creating instances of ReentrantReadWriteLock()), whereby multiple threads are permitted to acquire a lock L in ï¿½read modeï¿½, L.readLock().lock(), but only one thread is permitted to acquire the lock in ï¿½write modeï¿½, L.writeLock().lock().

 However, it is also important to remember that the generality and power of unstructured locks is accompanied by an extra responsibility on the part of the programmer, e.g., ensuring that calls to unlock() are not forgotten, even in the presence of exceptions.